Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

-h1.
-Filtering in Frequencey Domain
+# Filtering in Frequency Domain

 In the frequency domain, the filtering operation involves the multiplication of the Fourier transform of the input and the Fourier transform of the impulse response followed by an inverse fourier transofrm.